-- b.
-Upon payment of the impact fee and any associated costs and fees, the county shall promptly serve a notice of payment upon the owner by certified mail and record the notice of payment in the official records of the county, thereby releasing the lien. - (5) In the event the law enforcement impact fee is not paid prior to the authorization of pre-power or issuance of the first certificate of occupancy (temporary or otherwise permanent) under subsection (ee)(2) above, the county shall make demand for payment of the fee.
-If the fee is not paid within fourteen (14) days after the county makes demand: - a.
-The county may collect the law enforcement impact fee, interest from the date payment was due at the rate fixed by state statute for judgments, a penalty of five (5) percent per month or any portion of a month (not to exceed twenty-five (25) percent), the costs of such collection, and a reasonable attorney's fees; and - b.
-For an eligible housing project, the builder building owner and/or license holder who pulled obtained the building permit may be prohibited from pulling obtaining any other building permits within the county until the applicable law enforcement impact fee (including any costs and fees) has been paid. - Sec.
-23-30.
-Presumptions; limitations; agreements and security for review requirements, date of impact; appeal process; refunds. - (a) Development presumed to have maximum impact permitted.
-The proposed development shall be presumed to have maximum impact on the necessary law enforcement capital facilities and equipment as permitted under the most restrictive of the applicable land development regulations such as zoning regulations, the county land use plan, county facility master plan, applicable deed or plat restrictions or the building permit application. - (b) Limitations on expenditure of funds collected.
+b.
+Upon payment of the impact fee and any associated costs and fees, the county shall promptly serve a notice of payment upon the owner by certified mail and record the notice of payment in the official records of the county, thereby releasing the lien.

+(5) In the event the fire rescue impact fee is not paid prior to the authorization of prepower or issuance of the first certificate of occupancy (temporary or otherwise permanent), the county shall make demand for payment of the fee.
+If the fee is not paid within fourteen (14) days after the county makes demand:

+a.
+The county may collect the fire rescue impact fee, interest from the date payment was due at the rate fixed by state statute for judgments, a penalty of five (5) percent per month or any portion of a month (not to exceed twenty-five (25) percent), the costs of such collection, and a reasonable attorney's fees; and b.
+For an eligible housing project, the builder-building owner and/or license holder who pulled-obtained the building permit may be prohibited from pulling-obtaining any other building permits within the county until the applicable fire rescue impact fee (including any costs and fees) has been paid.

+(6) For single-family homes and duplexes, the applicant may elect to pay the applicable impact fee no later than immediately prior to the issuance of the certificate of occupancy.

+Sec.
+23-61.
+Presumptions, limitations, agreements and security for review requirements. date of impact; appeal process; refunds.

+(a) Development presumed to have maximum impact permitted.
+The proposed development shall be presumed to have maximum impact on the necessary fire rescue services facilities and equipment as permitted under the most restrictive of the applicable land development regulations such as zoning regulations, the county land use plan, county facility master plan, applicable deed or plat restrictions, or the building permit application.

+(b) Limitations on expenditure of funds collected.
 The impact fees collected by the county pursuant to this article shall be kept as a separate fund from other revenue of the county.
-The use of such funds will be restricted to the acquisition, expansion, and development of capital facilities and equipment to benefit new development within unincorporated Orange County.
+The use of such funds will be restricted to expenditures for capital improvements to benefit new development within unincorporated Orange County.
 Any funds on deposit not immediately necessary for expenditure shall be invested in interest-bearing accounts.
 All interest income derived from monies collected to date and in the future shall be deposited in the applicable trust account.
-In recognition of the centralized location of some law enforcement functions, the inherent roving nature of law enforcement patrol activities and the periodic need to reassign personnel and equipment between patrol sectors, the funds shall not be geographically segregated nor restricted for expenditure in any subarea of the county.
+In recognition of the centralized location of some fire rescue service functions, the inherent mobile nature of fire and rescue service activities and the periodic need to reassign personnel and equipment among battalion areas, the funds shall not be geographically segregated nor restricted for expenditure in any subarea of the county.
 The impact fee funds shall be collected and expended in a manner consistent with the principles set forth in Contractors and Builders Association v.
 City of Dunedin, 329 So.
 2d 314 (Fla.
 1976) and Hollywood Inc. v.
 Broward County, 431 So.
 2d 606 (Fla.
 4th DCA 1983), cert. denied, 440 So.
 2d 352 (Fla.
 1983) and otherwise consistent with all requirements of the Constitution of the United States, the Constitution of the State of Florida and all applicable laws.